On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this work, the dual problem of aggression modeling and aggression minimization in online social networks, and specifically Twitter, was examined.
+In this work, the dual problem of aggression modeling and aggression minimization in Twitter was examined.
 To the best of our knowledge, aggression modeling has been addressed only in~\cite{terizi2020angry}, where it was approached through opinion dynamics instead of cascading models.
 Both approaches present comparable performance in modeling real Twitter data on aggression diffusion, while having some distinguishing features regarding the process and convergence conditions.
 We believe our work advances the community's understanding on aggression diffusion one step further, while determining the most prevalent of the two methods is left for a follow-up work.
 Apart from aggression modeling, however, we are the first to address aggression minimization.
 We exploit models from the domains of competitive cascades and immunization and discover strategies to implement them as minimization methods.

 \textbf{Results:} First, we showed that $IC$ and $LT$ are suitable for modeling aggression diffusion, as they can reach a cosine similarity of $\sim$70\% with ground truth data.
-The results showed that by focusing on the most central users - instead of the most aggressive ones - to initiate the process, online aggression diffusion can be better modeled by Twitter or other external entities.
+The results showed that by focusing on the most central users - instead of the most aggressive ones - to initiate the process, online aggression diffusion in Twitter can be better modeled.
 Additionally, capturing neighborhood similarity is vital for describing aggression dissemination, hence \textit{Jaccard} overlap should be used as the weighting scheme for graph edges.
 Moreover, \textit{Cumulative} activation criterion of $IC$ engulfs the team influence on information propagation, while for $LT$, \textit{Aggression} threshold strategy suggests that high aggressiveness propagates easier, enabling aggression diffusion.